 During the extraction process you will feel a lot of pressure.
 This is from the process of firmly rocking the tooth in order to widen the socket for removal.

 You feel the pressure without pain as the anesthetic has numbed the nerves stopping the transference of pain, yet the nerves that transmit pressure are not profoundly affected.
-Please let us know right away, if you feel any pain during the extraction.
+Please let us know right away, if you feel any pain during the extraction, and we will make adjustments.

 Your first appointment will begin with a complete oral evaluation.
 3D scans or other diagnostic images may be taken at this time.
 A wisdom tooth extraction plan will be created just for you based on the position of your teeth, the type of anesthesia to be used, and personal preferences.